-Means "(dweller of the) oak valley" from Old English âc
+Means "(dweller in the) oak valley" from Old English âc

 Originally a name for a dweller on the banks of the Ojeda river.

-, which is a habitational name for someone of the island of Åland.
+, which is a habitational name for someone from the island of Åland.

 Ó MADAIDHÍN Irish

-Means "descendent of Madaihín", a given name derived from the Gaelic madadh
+Means "descendant of Madaihín", a given name derived from Irish madadh

 meaning "dog, mastiff".